-1 used to / will / would a .
-On most days my father get up first and make breakfast. b.
-We went back to Dublin to see the house where we live in the 2000s.
-2 should / ought to / must a .
-Students be encouraged to participate in school competitions. b.
-You have some of this delicious ice-cream.
-It's mouthwatering.
-3 needn't / mustn't / don't have to a .
-I' II be quite late getting to London, but you change your plans for me. a.
-The duite late gerning to condon, but you change your plans for the, b.
+- a.
+On most days my father used to get up first and make breakfast. b.
+We went back to Dublin to see the house where we used to live in the 2000s. should /-ought-to/-must a.
+Students should be encouraged to participate in school competitions. b.
+You should have some of this delicious ice-cream.
+It's mouthwatering. needn't / mustn't / don't-have-to a.
+I'll be quite late getting to London, but you mustn't change your plans for me. - b.
 Next time, read the small print in the document you sign.
-You make that mistake again.
-4 b.
-Next time, read the small print in the document you sign.
-You make 4 b.
-Next time, read the small print in the document you sign.
-You make that mistake again.
+You mustn't make - that mistake again.